kxue43/misc-technical-notes/fedora39_post_install.rst

    $ sudo systemctl enable nvidia-{suspend,resume,hibernate}

 Use the following command to check if the driver has finished building.
-The command should output the version of the driver such as ``545.29.06`` if yes and "modinfo: ERROR: Module nvidia not found" otherwise (`RPM Fusion HOWTO NVIDIA#Install`_).
+When installing for the first time, the command should output the version of the driver such as ``545.29.06`` if yes and "modinfo: ERROR: Module nvidia not found" otherwise (`RPM Fusion HOWTO NVIDIA#Install`_).
+When upgrading, it should output the upgraded version number instead of the existing one.
 The build process usually `takes about five minutes`_.

 .. code-block:: bash